difference between microstrip and stripline | microstrip vs stripline

 conductive trace and dielectric layer separating single conductor and ground plane.

-• It uses quasi-TEM mode of propagation in which dispersion occurs as functions of frequency
+• As mentioned, it uses quasi-TEM mode of propagation in which dispersion occurs as functions of frequency

 and transmission line length.